Yunhui-Liang/BGFRCE/README.md

 # BGFRCE
-the code of "Bilateral Graph Filtering for Robust Clustering Ensembles"
+the code of "Bilateral Graph Filtering for Robust Clustering Ensemble"